ssichynskyi/web_metrics_e2e_tests/README.md

     PYTHONPATH=/path/to/project/root
   ```

-## Nice to have:
+## Nice to have
 That's in addition to action items in ToDo
-- automatic style check using black: https://github.com/psf/black
+- automatic style check using black or other similar tool: https://github.com/psf/black
 - CI for e2e tests and Kafka consumer/producer integration smoke tests